JoyceKimberly/Kobra-updated/README.md

 # To do

-- Fix menu getting stuck after auto-leveling
+- Fix menu getting stuck after auto-leveling.
+For now just press the middle of the screen when it's done.
 - Fix HAS_STATUS_MESSAGE throwing errors
 - Finish HAL
 - Make MarlinSerial work